All Episodes

 So I listened to what he had to say.

-Um, but to be fair, it was an unbelievably stressful time.
+But to be fair, it was an unbelievably stressful time.

-I can't even describe for you how many things must have been coursing through the deputy attorney general's mind at that point.
+I can't even describe for you how many things must have been coursing through the Deputy Attorney General's mind at that point.

-What seemed to be coursing through the mind of the deputy attorney general was getting rid of the president of the United States.
+What seemed to be coursing through the mind of the Deputy Attorney General was getting rid of the President of the United States.

 Well, one way or another.

-I can't confirm that, but what I can say is the deputy attorney general was definitely very concerned about the president, about his capacity, and about his intent at that point in time.
+I can't confirm that, but what I can say is the Deputy Attorney General was definitely very concerned about the president, about his capacity, and about his intent at that point in time.

 That was Andrew McCabe on 60 Minutes.